bbvcs/EXP2-VNS-HRV-Pipeline/README.md

 - This will load the merged .csv (only the ECG column)
     - This could be modified to just load the vitalpatch ecg .csv (see how this is loaded in extract_and_merge_data.py to do so)
 1. Break the ECG into n-minute long segments (by default, 5min)
+    - Going from the first timestamp in the data, a list of segment intervals/onsets are produced; take a timestamp, determine what the timestamp 5 minutes after this timestamp would be.
+    - So, timestamps in this list may/may not actually be in the data.
+    - To work out the timestamps in each 5 min segment that are actually in the data, take 2 successive onset timestamps, and find timestamps in the data between these 2 values.
+    - So due to different sample rates between different metrics, there may be a slightly different number of readings in each segment.
+        - But, for example, if you only take readings of a particular metric (e.g ECG) in each segment, the number readings per segment should be fairly similar.
 2. For each segment:
     - Use Empirical Mode Decomposition (EMD) to remove low-frequency drif from/straighten-out the signal, intended to help the R peak detection algorithm.
     - Use an R peak detection algorithm provided by *biosppy* (I'm currently using EngZee, but many others are available - Christov & Hamilton's also look good)